ky1ejs/Group-Project-Experience-Presentation/presentation script.md

 This is unfair.
 It's unfair because if you have 5 students, and each student takes an equal chunk of the work, and one doesn't deliver, although the student that didn't deliver will get penalised, the whole team will now be missing a 5th of their deliverables, and therefore will lose marks because of lazy member of their team.

-To solve this, I would suggest that each member of the team gets together at the start, agrees and formally specifies their responsibilies, and then shares them with their lectures.
+To solve this, I would suggest that each member of the team gets together at the start, agrees and formally specifies their responsibilities, and then shares them with their lectures.
 Then each person can be marked on their deliverables.
 The downside of this may mean that some of the team aspect is lost since each person is now essentially working for themselves and their own mark.
-But I would argue, in the case of a software project, that each persons work still relies on another's becasue they have to connect and integrate together, yet they still won't get penalised if the person they should be integrating with doesn't do their work.
+But I would argue, in the case of a software project, that each persons work still relies on another's because they have to connect and integrate together, yet they still won't get penalised if the person they should be integrating with doesn't do their work.

 # Distinct roles